 - For Hedge Funds, it’s a back-office system.

 Here, we focus on the definition as used in the Front Office.
-You can read more about both use cases in our dedicated article on what a Portfolio Management System (PMS) is.
+You can read more about both use cases in our dedicated article on what a Portfolio Management System is.

 When an Asset Manager uses a PMS, the goal is typically to arrive at a target portfolio.
 Two examples are which holdings your “SA Equities” portfolio should have or the duration profile of your “High Yield” portfolio.
 To this end, a PMS has tools to analyse the impact of exposure, analytics and risk when making hypothetical changes to an existing or entirely new portfolio.

-What is an Order Management System (OMS)?
+Order Management System (OMS)

 Lastly, the OMS will assemble the resulting orders and create program or basked trades as needed.
 Most OMS supports rules-based automated trading or routing for manual trade execution.